Ann155a/data-mining-with-R/README.md

 # 🔧 Data Mining Techniques in R
-This repository contains a collection of R code snippets and utilities for common data mining and statistical tasks.
+This repository contains a collection of R code snippets for common data mining and statistical tasks.
 Topics include:
 - Exploratory data analysis **(EDA)**
 - Statistical hypothesis testing
-- Data visualization and charting with `ggplot2` and base R
+- Data visualization and charting with `ggplot2`
 - Web scraping using `rvest` and related packages
-I would like to provide this modular, for reusable code for students, researchers, and data enthusiasts working with R.

 _(This repository will be updated periodically.)_